 Taking up exercise seems to reduce the risk of developing mental illness.
-It also seems to help in treating some mental health conditions, like depression and anxiety.
-For example, for mild depression, research suggests physical activity can be as effective as antidepressants or psychological treatments like .
+It also seems to help in treating some mental health conditions, like and .
+For example, for mild-moderate depression, research suggests physical activity can be as effective as antidepressants or psychological treatments like .
 Exercise can also a valuable addition to other treatment options.

 Why does exercise make us feel better, mentally?

 Often, people who exercise regularly do it simply because it makes them feel good.
 Exercise can boost your mood, concentration and alertness.
 It can even help give you a positive outlook on life.